Physical optics propagation through synchrotron radiation beamlines (PHASE)

 - Propagation based on the stationary phase approximation

-The code PHASE which has been developed over the last years for BESSY II and other light sources includes both propagation techniques.
+The code PHASE which has been developed over many years for BESSY II, the Swiss Light Source and other facilities includes both propagation techniques.
 Since the simulation principles are different the actual problem defines the choice of the simulation strategy.

 PHASE is a versatile tool for the optical design of synchrotron radiation beamlines.
 It is based on analytic expressions for nonlinear transformation of beam coordinates across optical elements.
 The optical elements are described with 70x70 matrices and a complete beamline is represented by the product of the individual matrices.
 The code offers various modes of operation:

 - ray tracing (geometrical optics)

 - propagation of electric field distributions for a fixed wavelength (physical optics)

 - propagation of time dependent field distributions (physical optics)

 - automated optimization of beamline parameters